Twi1ightSparkle/matrix-room-deletor/README.md

 `doNotDeleteRoom` is a development option.
 When enabled, rooms will not be deleted when `--live` is passed.

+See `sampleLogFile.json` for the data structure of the generated log file.

 By default, the script runs in test mode and calls the [Room Details API](https://matrix-org.github.io/synapse/latest/admin_api/rooms.html#room-details-api) instead of the Delete API.
 Useful to verify your room list.
 Call `index.js`